 Stewardship of the Conservancy’s 6,500 acres of mostly small lots requires year-round maintenance and inspection.
 Like any good neighbor, we protect these lands by restoring stream zones, removing hazard trees, thinning overgrown forests, building and repairing fences, and revegetating degraded areas.
-The Land Management Program works in conjunction with the Forest Habitat Enhancement Program to manage nearly 4,700 parcels.
+The Land Management Program works in conjunction with the Forest Improvement Program to manage nearly 4,700 parcels.

 The Tahoe Resource Conservation District continues to be an invaluable partner in managing these lands.
 Our Joint Powers Agreement further strengthens a 20+ year relationship of restoration and land management.